Optimal Decision Rules Under Partial Identification: Abstract

 \section{Abstract}

-I consider a class of statistical decision problems in which the policy maker must decide between two alternative policies to maximize social welfare (e.g., the population mean of an outcome) based on a finite sample.
-The central assumption is that the underlying, possibly infinite-dimensional parameter, lies in a known convex set, potentially leading to partial identification of the welfare effect.
-An example of such restrictions is the smoothness of counterfactual outcome functions.
-As the main theoretical result, I obtain a finite-sample decision rule (i.e., a function that maps data to a decision) that is optimal under the minimax regret criterion.
-This rule is easy to compute, yet achieves optimality among all decision rules; no ad hoc restrictions are imposed on the class of decision rules.
-I apply my results to the problem of whether to change a policy eligibility cutoff in a regression discontinuity setup.
-I illustrate my approach in an empirical application to the BRIGHT school construction program in Burkina Faso \citep{Kazianga2013bright}, where villages were selected to receive schools based on scores computed from their characteristics.
-Under reasonable restrictions on the smoothness of the counterfactual outcome function, the optimal decision rule implies that it is not cost-effective to expand the program.
-I empirically compare the performance of the optimal decision rule with alternative decision rules.
+I consider a class of statistical decision problems in which the policymaker must decide between two policies to maximize social welfare (e.g., the population mean of an outcome) based on a finite sample.
+The framework introduced in this paper allows for various types of restrictions on the structural parameter (e.g., the smoothness of a conditional mean potential outcome function) and accommodates settings with partial identification of social welfare.
+As the main theoretical result, I derive a finite-sample optimal decision rule under the minimax regret criterion.
+This rule has a simple form, yet achieves optimality among all decision rules; no ad hoc restrictions are imposed on the class of decision rules.
+I apply my results to the problem of whether to change an eligibility cutoff in a regression discontinuity setup, and illustrate them in an empirical application to a school construction program in Burkina Faso.